Chips Rafferty: Producer

 Film production in Australia had slowed to a trickle and Rafferty decided to move into movie production.
 He wanted to make The Green Opal, a story about immigration but could not get finance.
 However he then teamed up with a producer-director Lee Robinson and they decided to make movies together.

 Their first movie was The Phantom Stockman (1953), directed by Robinson and starring Rafferty, and produced by them both.
 The film was profitable.
-It was followed by King of the Coral Sea, which was even more popular, and introduce Rod Taylor to cinema audiences.
+It was followed by King of the Coral Sea, which was even more popular, and introduced Rod Taylor to cinema audiences.
 Rafferty and Robinson attracted the interest of the French, collaborated with them on the New Guinea adventure tale, Walk Into Paradise (1956).
 This was their most popular movie to date.

 Rafferty also appeared as an actor only in a British-financed comedy set in Australia, Smiley (1956).
 It was successful and led to a sequel, Smiley Gets a Gun (1958),in which Rafferty reprised his role.
 In England he appeared in The Flaming Sword (1958).

 He also participated in cinema advertisements that were part of an Australian Government campaign in 1957 called "Bring out a Briton".
 The campaign was launched in a bid to increase the number of British migrants settling in Australia.

 Rafferty and Robinson raised money for three more movies with Robinson.
 He elected not to appear in the fourth film he produced with Robinson, Dust in the Sun (1958), their first flop together.
 Nor was he in The Stowaway (1959) and The Restless and the Damned (1960).
 All three films lost money and Rafferty found himself in financial difficulty.